 This symposium solicits abstract submissions from researchers who are developing new algorithms and/or designing new methods for performing computational research in materials science and engineering.
+Validation studies and uncertainty quantification of computational methodologies are equally of interest.
 Session topics include, but are not limited to:

-- Advancements that enhance modeling and simulation techniques such as density functional theory, molecular dynamics, Monte Carlo simulation, dislocation dynamics, phase-field modeling, CALPHAD, and finite element analysis,
+- Advancements that enhance modeling and simulation techniques such as density functional theory, molecular dynamics, Monte Carlo simulation, dislocation dynamics, electronic-excited states, phase-field modeling, CALPHAD, and finite element analysis;

-- Computational methods for analyzing results from simulations of materials phenomena, and
+- Computational methods for analyzing results from simulations of materials phenomena;

-- Approaches for data mining, machine learning, high throughput databases, high throughput experiments, and extracting useful insights from large data sets of numerical and experimental results.
+- Approaches for data mining, machine learning, image processing, high throughput databases, high throughput experiments, and extracting useful insights from large data sets of numerical and experimental results;

 - Uncertainty quantification, model comparisons and validation studies related to novel algorithms and/or methods in computational material science.